-The most essential thing that is used in a car service is the engine oil.
-The engine oil is the main lubricant that plays a vital role in the combustion cycle.
-Let’s have a look at all the things that this wonder liquid does to ease our drive:
+The most essential thing that is used in car service is engine oil.
+Engine oil is one of the main lubricants that have a big part to play in the combustion cycle.
+It keeps the engine cool and makes sure that the piston rings in the IC engine are sealed properly.
+So, let’s have a look at all the things that this wonder liquid does to our car.

-So now we know that the engine oil is a vital element for our engine because it performs so many functions but do you know all engines can’t work with the same engine oil?
+So now we know that the engine oil is essential for the smooth running of the engine.
+But do you know all engines can’t work with the same engine oil?

 What are engine oil grades?

-Engine oils have got different grades which are differentiated on the basis of their viscosities.
+Engine oils have got different grades.
+SAE has graded them based on their viscosities.
 Viscosity is the quantity expressing the internal friction of the fluid.
-Different engine oils have different viscosities at room temperature and also react differently to temperature changes.
-Selecting an engine oil grade for your car depends upon your car’s engine and also the place you are driving in.
+Different engine oils have different viscosities at room temperature.
+They also react differently to temperature changes.

 What does 20W-40 mean in engine oil?